 By retaining nurses, hospitals can maintain or likely increase productivity.
-There are fewer errors and therefore an increase in quality of care for patients and patient satisfaction.
+There are fewer errors, resulting in an increase in quality of care for patients and patient satisfaction.
 Organizations with low turnover rates (between 4% and 12%) have lower risk-adjusted mortality and shorter lengths of stay for patients than organizations with moderate (12-22%) or high (22-44%) turnover rates.
 Work environment and culture are improved, along with satisfaction, trust and accountability.

-OBHG hospitalist programs strengthen the Labor and Delivery unit of a hospital.
-Our hospitalists often include nurses during their rounds, which allows nurses to have insight about patients’ conditions and needs, as well as enhances clinical skills of the nurses by learning from the physicians.
-Our hospitalists are there to happily answer any questions about patient care.
+OBHG hospitalist programs strengthen the L&D unit of a hospital.
+Our hospitalists often include staff nurses in their rounds, providing insight regarding the conditions and needs of their patients and enhancing the clinical skills of the nurses.
+Additionally, our hospitalists are there to happily answer any questions about patient care.